A Creative Residency in Downeast Maine

 How to Apply:

-Mine Core Artwork by Stephanie Garon, currently on display at the
+Mine Core Artwork by Stephanie Garon, on display in 2022 at the

 Alchemy of Art Gallery in Baltimore, MD, and The Kreeger Museum in Washington, D.C.